xing/hops/packages/webpack/README.md

 ##### `--experimental-esbuild` _experimental_

 Using the experimental `--experimental-esbuild` option will replace the `babel-loader` of Hops's internal Webpack config with the `esbuild-loader`.
-While ESBuild is significantly faster than Babel, it's still early-stage and might lead to unexpected results.
+While esbuild is significantly faster than Babel, it's still early-stage and might lead to unexpected results.

 To use it, install [`esbuild-loader`](https://www.npmjs.com/package/esbuild-loader) and [`esbuild-jest`](https://www.npmjs.com/package/esbuild-jest) as dev-dependencies in your project.